Your area Not set — showing everywhere

 Board response

-The Council President thanked the speaker.
+The Council President thanked the speaker and moved to the next person.

 Rich Russell